 Staff are either working towards or have achieved professional accountancy qualifications from CIPFA (Charted Institute of Public Finance Accountants), ACCA (Association of Chartered Certified Accountants) or CIMA (Chartered Institute of Management Accountants).
-Staff work closely with Treasury Management Advisors and attend treasury training and updates provided by the Treasury Management Advisor
+Staff work closely with the Council's Treasury Management Advisors and attend regular treasury training and updates (provided by the Treasury Management Advisor).